HoiAlice/HoiAlice.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: ВЦ РАН(по совместительству)
+  - name: FRC CSC of RAS
     url: https://www.frccsc.ru/frc/ccas

 # Short bio (displayed in user profile at end of posts)